Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <img src="https://i.imgur.com/zNKhEV6.png" title="Dark firefox UI with custom background" />
 <img src="https://i.imgur.com/q8MhDSX.png" title="Dark firefox Dialog" />

-<p>If you are on windows and only want the theme or multirow, you can use the batch file installers inside the "installers" folder.</p>
+<p>If you are on windows and only want the theme or multirow, you can use the batch file installers inside the <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Installers">installers</a> folder.</p>

 <p>If you are using Linux or Mac, or want to add some more functionability (like deleting some useless context menu commands), you will have to use the methods described inside one of the 3 main folders of this repository:</p>

 <h4>Short review of each folder:</h4>
 <ul>
-  <li><b>CSS tweaks</b>: Enables removal of context menu items, multirow bookmarks, changing tab bar position (so that it could be under the bookmarks bar for example)</li>
+  <li><a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/CSS%20tweaks">CSS tweaks</a>: Enables removal of context menu items, multirow bookmarks, changing tab bar position (so that it could be under the bookmarks bar for example)</li>
-  <li><b>Full dark theme</b>: Gives dark colors to firefox UI, including the scrollbars and the tooltips.
+  <li><a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Full%20dark%20theme">Full dark theme</a>: Gives dark colors to firefox UI, including the scrollbars and the tooltips.
 Can also change the background image of <code>about:home</code> and the header image used as a persona.</li>
-  <li><b>Multirow and other functions</b>: You can find the JS files that add extra functionability to Firefox that couldn't be done with CSS alone.</li>
+  <li><a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow%20and%20other%20functions">Multirow and other functions</a>: You can find the JS files that add extra functionability to Firefox that couldn't be done with CSS alone.</li>
 </ul>

 <img src="https://i.imgur.com/OhKiBCI.png">